How to get your budget sorted!

 If you don’t have one, take the time to create a budget today.
 It doesn’t need to be long or complex, you need to know what’s happening with your money though!

-A budget is telling your money where it is going instead of having your money come in and you frantically trying to get it all sorted, then wondering where all your money went.
+A budget is simply telling your money where it is going instead of having your money come in and frantically trying to get it all sorted then wondering where all your money went.
 Once you have it sorted and your money is working for you, your stress levels will go right down!

 I wrote about how to create and stick to a budget here.
 Check that out as well as reading below.
 I’m going to tackle some common issues in this post as well as tips for creating a budget that works for you.

 “I can’t budget, I have no money!”

 Most articles about budgeting discuss working out your expenses, splitting your pay into different accounts as your money comes in so you can pay for bills as they come up.
 What happens if your income is variable or you are so far behind on bills they are going to cut off the electricity?
 The variable income I’ll address further down, right now, I want to help you get on top of things if you are in a situation where you are behind.

 The bills aren’t going away by themselves.
 Get all of them out, find out how much you owe on each one, when they are or were due, write down if you have a payment plan set up or asked for an extension to pay as well.

 Call each provider and ask for an extension or ask if you can do a payment plan.
 If you go on a payment plan, do not agree to an amount until you have worked out how much you can afford to pay.
 When you are speaking with them, also make sure any discounts you might be eligible for such as a pension discount, have been applied and ask if they have a pay on time discount so you can aim for that in the future.
 If you are struggling with debt collectors, this post will help.